Handa Island: Geography and geology

+is 40 m high and was also first climbed by that trio in the same year.

 Flora and fauna

 Handa is noted for its birdlife, which includes puffins, razorbills and guillemots.
 The SPA designation lists six priority species: fulmar, great skua, guillemot, kittiwake, and razorbill.
 The breeding colonies of razorbills and guillemots on Handa are the largest in the UK, representing 11% and 9% of the total British population respectively.
 The arctic skua and kittiwake populations are also of national importance, representing >1% and 2% of the British population respectively.
 Other birds at Handa include eider ducks and oystercatchers, and seals and otters can often be seen at Boulder Bay on the island's southern coast.
 Dolphins, basking sharks and several species of whale regularly visit the seas surrounding Handa.

 Handa is also of national importance for its maritime vegetation.
 The exposed cliff tops are home to maritime grassland species that can tolerate salt, such as thrift, sea plantain and Festuca rubra.
 In less exposed areas can be found herb-rich grasslands which support species such as Yorkshire fog, bluebell and Scots lovage.
 Heather and crowberry are also widespread across the island.